 The good kind of specificity in CSS

-What forms the specificity in CSS, what is the good kind of specificity and what bad, and how to use only the good kind of specificity.
+Here I’m trying to figure out what forms the specificity in CSS?
+What is the good kind of specificity, and what is bad specificity.
+And how only to use only the good kind of specificity.

-Specificity is a “weight”, upon it the browser decides which style rule is the most relevant for the given element.
+Specificity is the "weight" of the selector, upon the browser decides which style rule is the most relevant for the given element.
 In other words: which style rule has the most power.

 It’s these 5 things: